On Writing Home with Madeline Beach Carey

 This workshop is designed for people writing about their home country whilst living—or having lived—far from their place of birth or the place they call home.

 Participants can be starting or fine-tuning prose projects including memoir, personal essay, or fiction.

-Each participant should send up to 3,000 words to be workshopped, including a brief synopsis, to firstname.lastname@example.org at least one week before the start of the course.
+Each participant should send up to 3,000 words to be workshopped, including a brief synopsis, to firstname.lastname@example.org by Friday 4 March.
 While workshopping participants’ texts, selected readings will be used to highlight craft issues such as setting, character development, dialogue, writing ‘from’ other languages, and the tension between individual and collective narratives.

 Participants are expected to read selected texts provided by the instructor and must also be willing to read and comment on their peers’ work.
 The workshop will be dynamic and interactive.
 Close, careful readings lead to more productive workshop sessions for all involved.

 Each session will begin with a discussion of the assigned material from a dossier of texts about exile, emigration, and belonging.
 The second half of the class will be dedicated to workshopping students’ work.
 Each week there will also be time for short writing exercises, a chance to generate new material and experiment with form and voice.